OmegaNalphA/STAY-HUMBLE./README.md

 #   STAY HUMBLE.
 Keep your friends in check.
+Let KDot remind them where their place is.